zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 TIP: For every form `input` element, an `id` attribute is generated from its name (`"query"` in above example).
 These IDs can be very useful for CSS styling or manipulation of form controls with JavaScript.

 IMPORTANT: Use "GET" as the method for search forms.
-In general, Rails conventions encourage using the right HTTP verb for controller actions.
+In general, Zoisite conventions encourage using the right HTTP verb for controller actions.
 Using "GET" for search allows users to bookmark a specific search.